dwave-examples/flow-shop-scheduling/README.md

 - `M_(j,t)`:  the machine that processes task `t` of job `j`
 - `T_(j,i)`: the task that is processed by machine `i` for job `j`
 - `D_(j,t)`:  the processing duration that task `t` needs for job `j`
-- `V`:  maximum possible make-span
+- `V`:  maximum possible makespan

 ### Variables

-- `w`: a positive integer variable that defines the completion time (make-span) of the JSS
+- `w`: a positive integer variable that defines the completion time (makespan) of the JSS
 - `x_(j_i)`: positive integer variables used to model start of each job `j` on machine `i`